 What does it cost?

 SI costs you nothing except your time.
-Assistance is free!
-Come as often as you like.
-Keep in mind, though, the statistics show that the more you come, the better your grade!
+Come as often as you'd like.

 How will I know if SI is offered in my class?